usawco/wallpaper/README.md

 npm install -g desktop-eye-candy
 ```
 ## Create API keys
-Bing, Google Custom Search, and Pixabay require an authorized API key.
-Moreover, for Pixabay, send an email requesting access to high-resolution images here.
+Most of the supported providers ( [Bing](https://azure.microsoft.com/en-us/pricing/details/cognitive-services/search-api/web/), [Google Custom Search](https://developers.google.com/custom-search/json-api/v1/introduction#identify_your_application_to_google_with_api_key), and [Pixabay](https://pixabay.com/api/docs/) ) require an authorized API key.
+Moreover, for Pixabay, one must send an email requesting access to high-resolution images as discussed in their API docs.
 The Flickr provider requires no API key; however, it is disabled by default.

 ## Configure
 Configure one of the supported providers by editing 'lib/config.json'.
 Minimally, you will want to install API keys and search terms.